• Skip to primary navigation

 It is!

-All you need are a few quality ingredients, a whirl in your food processor and just like that… presto…. you have pesto!!!
+All you need is a few quality ingredients, a whirl in your food processor, and just like that… presto…. you have pesto!!!

 Granted, this is not the authentic way to make pesto.
 The word pesto (probably) originates from the Italian verb “pestare” which can be loosely translated as “to step on, to press or to crush.”

-Naturally, a mortar and pestle quickly come to mind when thinking of pesto.
-You could, of course, make your pesto this way, but an immersion blender or a food processor facilitates the whole process.
+Naturally, a mortar and pestle quickly comes to mind when considering pesto.
+You could make your pesto this way, but an immersion blender or a food processor facilitates the whole process.

-In fact, this uncooked herb sauce is made in less than 10 minutes and when combined with your favorite pasta, you have Pasta al pesto -a quick basil pesto pasta meal.
+This uncooked herb sauce is made in less than 10 minutes, and when combined with your favorite pasta, you have Pasta al pesto -a quick basil pesto pasta meal.

 Since Italian cuisine is all about the quality of the ingredients, let’s first take a closer look at the ingredients and then how easy this homemade pesto comes together in a food processor.